Sardar Valabhbhai Patel

 Sardar Vallabhbhai Patel is widely recognized as India’s Iron Man, who played a significant role in shaping the India that exists in the modern age.
 A staunch lawyer, a devout Gandhian, a freedom fighter, a rationalist to the core- Patel was more than anything else devoted to his nation and its people.
 In spite of being subjected to a lot of injustices in his personal life, he remained stoic and steadfast throughout all his missions- exemplifying the virtues of a karmayogi.
 He was part of a trinity of men who were at the helm of affairs as India gained its independence in 1947, the other two men being Jawaharlal Nehru and Mahatma Gandhi.
 Very often, Patel's contributions to independent India are not given their due.
 This article explores his legacy across different spheres.

-Vallabhbhai Patel was born in Nadiad village, in the Kheda district of Gujarat on 31 October 1875.
+Vallabhbhai Patel was born to a Patidar gurjar farmer family of Gujarat.
+His native place was Karamsad.
+His date of birth was never officially recorded—Patel entered 31 October, 1875 as his date of birth on his matriculation examination papers.
 His father Zaverbhai Galabai Patel was a petty landowner.
 His mother, Ladbai was an extraordinarily capable lady, who narrated numerous mythologically significant tales to her kids, stories that help mould a personality who would define his nation’s history in a decisive way.
-Patel was a Patidar, one of the land-owning classes who had migrated to Gujarat from Punjab.
 Patel’s father had participated in the 1857 revolt, and his birth incidentally coincided with a period of nationalist ferment.

 In 1915, an IAS officer JA Shillidy was appointed Municipal Commissioner of Ahmedabad, and became a quasi-autocrat.
 He completely overhauled established guidelines.
 The Gujarat Club persuaded Vallabhbhai Patel to join it, and he got elected as a councilor on 5 January 1917.
 From there on, his life changed completely, as he immersed himself in service.
 While his legal practice continued from one end, his political career neatly took shape.[ref]